MutheuTheAnalyst/Ms-Excel-project-one/README.md

 * Convert the 'Income' column to cuurrency form.
 Process: >select column >number > currency.
 In addittion,make the column data values only whole numbers.

-* In the 'Commute' column, replace the '10+ miles' data values with 'More than 10 miles'.This will enable efficient sorting of the data in the column as excel will now  recognize the data values as the greatest in the order.
+* In the 'Commute' column, replace the '10+ miles' data values with 'More than 10 miles'.Use the find and replace function.This transformation will enable efficient sorting of the data in the column as excel will now  recognize the 'More than 10 miles' data values as the greatest in the column.

 * Since the 'Age column' contains alot of distinct data values,it is best to create a new column namely 'Age bracket' , this will ensure that our visualization later on is not crowded.
 Process: >insert column(right of 'age' column).

-* Group the distinct age data values into ranges: 'Old': x>54,'Middle age': X>=31,'Adolescent': x<31.Use the nested IF function to transform the data in 'Age' column i.e =IF(L2>54,"Old",IF(L2>31,"Middle age",IF(L2<31,"Adolescent","Invalid))).Write your code on the 'Age bracket' column first cell,then fill the rest of the column cells with the formula.Thus a new column with only three distict values will have been ccreated thus making visualization easier.
+* Group the distinct age data values into ranges: 'Old' is when x>54,'Middle age' is when x>=31 and 'Adolescent' is when x<31.Use the nested IF function to transform the data in 'Age' column i.e =IF(L2>54,"Old",IF(L2>31,"Middle age",IF(L2<31,"Adolescent","Invalid))).Write your code on the 'Age bracket' column first cell,then fill the rest of the column cells with the formula.Thus a new column with only three distict values will have been created thus making visualization easier.

 * The other remaining columns do not require any transformation.We can now proceed to analyze the clean and transformed dataset.

 # **Dataset Analysis**
-* Create a new work sheet namely,'pivot tables'.We shall perfom our all our analysis on this work sheet.Copy all data from the 'working sheet' and paste it ontpo this new sheet.
+* Create a new work sheet namely,'pivot tables'.We shall perfom our all our analysis on this work sheet.Copy all data from the 'working sheet' and paste it onto this new sheet.

 * In our analysis,we shall answer to the following:
 1. Does the level of income of an identifier make a difference in their decision of whether or not to make a bike purchase?
 2. Does the commute distance of an identifier make a difference in their decision of whether or not to make a bike purchase?
 3. Which age group is more interested in bike purchase?

+## *First analysis

-* For our first analysis,create a pivot table 1 that compares the average income of males versus the average income of females that did or did not purchase a bike.
+* Create a pivot table 1 that compares the average income of males versus the average income of females that did or did not purchase a bike.

 -Process: >insert pivot table>select dataset from working sheet>rows:Gender>columns:Purchased bike>values:Average of income.

 -From our analysis,we note that:

-    1. Bikes were purchased by identifiers that have an average higher income compared to the none purchases.This is in both male and female genders.
+    1.Bikes were purchased by identifiers that have an average higher income compared to the non-purchasers.

+    -This is in both male and female genders.

-    2. The average income of the male identifiers is higher compared to the average income of the female identifiers.However,the average income of the male identifiers that did not purchase a bike is still higher than the average income of female identifiers that purchased bikes.
+    2.The average income of the male identifiers is higher compared to the average income of the female identifiers.

+    -In addittion,the average income of the male identifiers that did not purchase a bike is still higher than the average income of female identifiers that purchased bikes.

+## *Second analysis
-* For our second analysis,create a pivot table 2 that compares the commute distance of an identifier with thier decision to purchase a bike.
+* Create a pivot table 2 that compares the commute distance of an identifier with thier decision to purchase a bike.

 -Process: >insert pivot table>select dataset from working sheet>rows:Commute distance>columns:purchased bike>values:count of purchased bike.Sort commute distance in ascending order.

 -From our analysis,we note that:

-   1. The largest target market lies in the 0-1 miles commute distance identifiers.This is beacuse it contains the highest number of identifiers.
+   1. The largest target market in line with the commute distance attribute lies in the '0-1 miles commute distance' identifiers.This is because this category contains the highest number of identifiers.

    2. As the commute distance increases, the size of the target market decreases.

    3. As the commute distance increases,the amount of bike purchases decreases.

+## *Third analysis
-* For our third analysis,create a pivot table 3 that compares  age brackets versus thier bike purchase.
+* Create a pivot table 3 that compares  age brackets versus thier bike purchase.

 -Process: >insert pivot table>select dataset from working sheet>rows:Age Brackets>columns:Purchased bike>values:Count of purchased bike.

 -From our analysis,we note that :

-    1. The largest target market lies in the 'middle age bracket'(31-49 years).This is because it contains the highest number of identifiers.
+   1. The largest target market in line with the age bracket attribute is the 'middle age bracket'(31-49 years).

+-This is because this age bracket contains the highest number of identifiers.

-    2. The 'middle age bracket'(31-49 years) has significantly higher higher bike purchases compared to the 'old'(54 an above years) and 'adolescent'( 30 and below years)           age brackets.
+   2. The 'middle age bracket'(31-49 years) has significantly higher bike purchases compared to the 'old'(54 and above years) and 'adolescent'( 30 and below years)           age brackets.

--After performing data analysis on the data set and creating pivot tables,we can now proceed to visualizing our findings.
+* After performing data analysis on the dataset and creating  3 pivot tables,we can now proceed to visualizing our findings.

 # **Dataset Visualization**
 * Create a new work sheet namely 'Dashboard'.We shall showcase our data visualization charts on the 'Dahboard' sheet.Remove grid lines from the worksheet and add a header (merge,centre and colour fill the top sheet cells) namely 'BIKE SALES DASHBOARD'.